 “FBI Priorities Act” to add 1,000 new financial crime agents in wake of ruinous greed and possible corruption on Wall Street

-"The corrupt abuses and greed of Wall Street that contributed to the global financial crisis and continue to wreak havoc on our economy and must be thoroughly investigated.
-The public is rightfully outraged and so are we," Senator Snowe said.
-"We must ensure that the FBI has the adequate resources to bring these culprits to justice and guarantee that hardworking Americans' pocketbooks and pensions will never be vulnerable to such market and lending abuse again."
+"The public's outrage against the rampant greed and corruption of Wall Street that caused the global economic meltdown certainly warrants an aggressive and wide-reaching investigation by the FBI," Senator Snowe said.
+"We must ensure that these culprits are brought to justice and ensure that hardworking American's pocketbooks and pensions will never be vulnerable to such market and lending abuse again."

 "Mortgage fraud and white collar crime have likely cost many thousands of Americans their homes, and we deserve to see those crimes investigated and prosecuted fully," said Whitehouse, a former U.S. Attorney and Attorney General for Rhode Island.
 "We need to make sure the FBI has sufficient resources to do that."